ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-13-3.md

-Chapter 9: Cultivating Gratitude: Using Gratitude to Support Your Intentions
+Using Gratitude to Support Your Intentions
 ============================================================================

 Cultivating gratitude is a powerful tool for supporting your intentions and achieving personal growth.
 In this chapter, we will explore how to use gratitude to support your intentions.